uspki/policies/certificate-policy.md

 Subordinate CA Certificates shall have a Validity Period no greater than 10 years.
 All certificates signed by a CA key pair shall expire before the end of that key pair’s usage period.

-Domain Validation SSL Server Authentication Certificates and Organization Validation SSL Server Authentication Certificates shall have a Validity Period no greater than 395 days.
+Domain Validation TLS Server Authentication Certificates and Organization Validation TLS Server Authentication Certificates shall have a Validity Period no greater than 395 days.
 Delegated OCSP Responder Certificates shall have a Validity Period no greater than 45 days.

 ## 6.4 Activation data